benbraou/flex-layout-wiki/API-Overview.md

 1) Template Parser Exceptions:

-If responsive directives are used WITHOUT its associated static API, the Angular template parser will throw errors.
+The Angular Template Parser will throw errors if responsive directives are used WITHOUT their associated static API/markup

 ```html
 <div [fx-layout.md]="direction"